-Until quite recently, Jack Dorsey was not only the chief executive of two global technology companies (Twitter and Block) but also sat on the board of Walt Disney.
+Until recently, Jack Dorsey was not only chief executive of two global technology companies (Twitter and Block) but also sat on the board of Walt Disney.

 In a world where so many things are changing so fast, how did he manage to keep up with the issues facing not just one but three major corporations?

-The answer, he says, is not rocket science.
-It simply requires a constant routine.
+The answer, he says, is constant routine.
+This brings him:

 “a steady state that enables me to be more effective when I do have to react to something out of band.”